pengale/charm-microk8s-testbed/README.md

 ## Description

-This is a charm built to deploy an machine, install microk8s and microstack on it, and bootstraps a Juju controller on microk8s.
+This is a charm built to deploy an machine, install microk8s and Juju on it, and bootstrap a Juju controller on microk8s.

 ## Usage